2007-08: Logan Shaw was chosen in the first round, 12th overall, of the 2008 QMJHL Entry Draft by the Cape Breton Screaming Eagles.

 2011-12: Shaw returned to Cape Breton for his fourth junior season and skated in 37 games with the Screaming Eagles before being obtained by Quebec in a trade deadline deal.
 In 60 games between the two teams he scored 20 goals with 21 assists and was minus-23 with 46 penalty minutes.
 Eight of his 20 goals came on the power play.
 Quebec finished third in the East Division and reached the second round in the playoffs.
 Shaw scored 6 goals (five on the power play) with 5 assists and was plus-two with 12 penalty minutes in 11 playoff games.
 He signed a three-year entry-level contract with the Panthers in May, 2012.

-Shaw is a big winger who does not hesitate to use his frame to his advantage, but he is far from just a checking line winger.
-He is willing to absorb punishment at the top of the crease or engage in puck battles along the boards.
-A strong skater with a willingness to drive to the net, Shaw can also help out on the penalty kill.
+Shaw is a big winger who does not hesitate to use his frame to his advantage but is more than a checking line winger.
+He is willing to absorb punishment at the top of the crease or engage in puck battles along the boards and is a strong skater with a willingness to drive to the net, Shaw can also help out on the penalty kill.
+Steadily adapting to the pace and higher skill level of pro hockey, he has shown flashes of the playmaking ability he displayed in junior hockey and is scoring more consistently in his second AHL season.